How I underwent and am undergoing it

 After one year, I had recuperated enough to go realize a part of my dream.
 I did a 6 month trip around the world, took pictures and made photo albums.
 This was amazing!
 I finally got to go undertake and know more about what most interests me.
 During this first big trip I pushed myself to the limit.
 I had no idea about the true remain of the illness.
 I thought that it was temporary, that I would get back to work and not soon have another opportunity to do such a trip.
 I therefore did not listen to my body a lot at all.
 I sometimes was so tired that my brain probably quite seriously lacked energy.
 What I most remember is that when in the Pacific, I at some point wanted to remember previous parts of my trip but was too tired to remember them.
 I had to look at the pictures I took to help me remember what I had seen… It luckily came back to my mind when I got some rest.

 I was very optimistic and had no idea about the true remain of the illness.
 I knew that I was tired but thought it was temporary.
-During the first 18 months ~ I did not yet have important sleeping neither digestive problems.
-I was only worried about my vocabulary problem.
 It is when I tried to get back to work that a long process of understanding the true remain of the illness began.
 People around me were telling me that "it is stress", that I should be more relaxed.
 I therefore waited a long time before going to see a doctor.
 I tried all sorts of natural therapies.

 In April 2013, three years after going to hospital, a doctor made a scan of my brain and showed what is still broken and explained what is the true remain of such an illness.
 I was not yet prepared to give up, and continued to try different medicine and kept the hope that I would never the less somehow find a way to go back to living a "normal life".

 When attempting to find solutions I tried all sorts of medicine.
 Some of the attempts I made in 2013 had such important negative effects on me that I went through some extremely difficult moments.
-One attempt in particular, so seriously affected my sleep and feelings that I became seriously depressed.
+One attempt in particular, so seriously affected my sleep and feelings that I during a few days became seriously depressed.

 After a bit more than 4 years my body had sent me enough warnings when persisting to work, and so I decided to go back to doing the one thing that motivates me and my body somewhat accepts that I undertake.
 This is why in August 2014 I again departed to go undertake an amazing trip that is more than I ever dreamed of doing.
 Considering the situation I decided to go travel again without putting a true limit to how long I would travel for.